berndblume/noi/README.md

 # noi
-Towers of Hanoi, animated in Curses, written in Python3
+Towers of Hanoi, animated using Curses, written in Python3

 ## Rationale
 This project was originally a time killer on a long flight with no Internet.
 I had an old jailbroken iPad on the flight with terminal access and Python.

+## Usage
+`./noi.py <n>`
+Will run a Towers of Hanoi simulation for a stack of <n> pucks.
+If <n> is not given, not numeric, or out of bounds, the maximum possible for the screen size will be assumed.

 ## Feedback
 This was not just an exercise in getting the task done, but also in being